 As the trend in business-to-business (B2B) customer service continues to track toward a traditionally business-to-consumer (B2C) model, forward-thinking providers are finding that there are more ways than ever to keep customers happy, build long-term relationships and retain a portfolio of delighted customers.
 Of course, every coin has two sides, and if you flip this one, you'll quickly see that there are just as many ways to leave your B2B customers feeling frustrated, deprioritized and ignored.
 And often, you may be doing it without even realizing it.
+In this guide, you'll learn the reasons and solutions to stop losing B2B clients.

 Some B2B vendors have relied for far too long on a model that locks unhappy customers into contracts that promise one thing and deliver another, knowing that there's not much they can do in the interim except fume.
 And when the time comes to renew, in instances where vendor offerings are niche or heavily entwined, even providers who know they have to step up their game may place auditing and overhauling poor customer experience (CX) operations on the backburner, hoping to "get to it someday."